 Daniel is as our director, and oversees the day-to-day operation of the Shelter.
 He has been at the Shelter for nine years, where he has also overseen the educational curriculum, served as a house parent and also taught in the classroom.
 In addition, Daniel facilitates talent development through games and sports activities.

-"I feel motivated to se the life of kids changing.
+"I feel motivated to see the life of kids changing.
 The part that encourages me most is finding a boy who had lost hope for education and then is able to go back to school.
 Witnessing a boy changing from street boy to a graduate in different field gives me strength to work harder."

 Isaiah joined our staff in 2016 after serving as an intern at the Shelter.
 He is a recent graduate of Kenyatta University.

-Paul has been at the Shelter for twelve years, serving as a house parent, nurse, and educator.
+Paul has been at the Shelter for fourteen years, serving as a house parent, nurse, and educator.
 He has a diploma in animal health/production and a certificate in community nursing.
 In addition to his other duties, Paul is in charge of all the animals at the Shelter, and teaches the boys how to care for them.
 Paul says that for him, the most rewarding part of working at the Shelter is the opportunity to “empower the boys with plenty of love, joy and confidence as their house parent.”

 "I have a passion for my work and am happy when passing it to others who have faced the same challenges I faced when I was young."

 Benard is a Shelter alumni and is responsible for preparing and serving all meals at the Shelter, as well as in training boys themselves how to cook.
-He is a former Shelter beneficiary and has served at the Shelter for twelve years.
+He is a former Shelter beneficiary and has served at the Shelter for fourteen years.